First order endotactic reaction networks

-In this section, for every first order endotactic mass-action system, we show global asymptotic stability (GAS) of the unique equilibrium in every stoichiometric compatibility class.
 It is noteworthy that GAS of a positive equilibrium implies permanence of the reaction system.
 Let us first recall the definition of permanence.

-\begin{definition} Let $\cG$ be a reaction system of $d$ species in terms of the ODE \eqref{eq:ODE}. \begin{enumerate} \item[$\bullet$] $\cG$ is \emph{persistent} if, regardless of the initial condition subject to the interior of the stoichiometric compatibility class, its solution $x(t)$ satisfies
+\begin{definition} Let $\cG$ be a reaction system of $d$ species in terms of the ODE \eqref{eq:ODE}. {Let $\Gamma$ be a stoichiometric compatibility class of $\cG$.} \begin{enumerate} \item[$\bullet$] $\cG$ is \emph{persistent} on $\Gamma$ if, regardless of the initial condition subject to the interior of $\Gamma$, its solution $x(t)$ satisfies